JAORMX/JAORMX.github.io/_posts/2016-06-21-deploying-master-tripleo-quickstart.markdown

 ---
 layout: post
-title:  "Deploying latest TripleO using Tripleo-quickstart"
+title:  "Deploying latest TripleO using TripleO-quickstart"
 date:   2016-06-21 10:13:03 +0300
 categories: tripleo openstack
 ---

 ### Preface (you may skip this)

-I've been working with TripleO and somehow setting my development environment is usually quite painful.
+I've been working with [TripleO][tripleo] and somehow setting my development environment is usually quite painful.
 Mostly because I hadn't been taking notes and always have to research again how to do it.

 So in honor of the title of this blog; finally I will note it down.